 Another popular option for container gardening is to plant into metal hanging baskets, hayracks, and other planters lined with coconut fiber.
 The benefit of this system is that oxygen flows freely through the root systems, thus enhancing root health.
 Coco fiber is a strong, attractive, and easy to work with alternative to sphagnum moss.
 It is also a sustainable alternative as it is a natural byproduct of the coconut industry.

 Lately, many new options for container gardening have been created.
-Grow Bags are fabric bags that are ideal for tomatoes and potatoes.
+Smart Pots are fabric bags that are ideal for tomatoes and potatoes.
 Instead of planting potatoes in the ground and then digging them up with a pitch fork and risking damaging them, simply dump out the bag!
 Biodegradable pots made of rice hulls, corn, and other natural materials are becoming very popular as more and more gardeners strive to reduce plastic waste.